For fuck's sake, am I a freaking downer lately or what? Time to kick myself in the ass with some good old fashioned really awful pop music.

 Let us all dance around and sing along.
 Loudly.
 And as badly as possible. :-)

-A face that awakes when I close my eyes
+Like a face that I hold inside A face that awakes when I close my eyes

 PMS is different for most women.
 We each go through varying degrees of grumpiness, being over-emotional, in general just needing our Midol.
 I’m really not so different except for that I’m hyper-emotional anyway so there are moments during the week or so before I’m on the rag that this she-beast inside of me, who I generally keep under control and happy with a few scraps here and there, becomes a slavering monster.
 Her claws rip through my body like hot knives through butter and at times, it’s all I can do to control her and the impulses she throws at me.
 For the most part, the center holds and the knowledge and defense mechanisms I’ve cultivated over the years manage to keep things copacetic.

-It's like the face inside is right beneath my skin
+It's like a whirlwind inside of my head It's like I can't stop what I'm hearing within It's like the face inside is right beneath my skin

 But there are rare moments when it’s all too much and everything I’m feeling and thinking explodes and lies there, open and raw and vulnerable, a victim to the violence of my personal hormonal tsunami.